ricgir/APT-Detection/sih_elk/docs/index.md

 * **[Atomic Red Team Setup](setup/art_setup.md)**

 ### Project Workflow
 This section details the **end-to-end methodology** for rule development.
-It covers the complete cycle from threat simulation with **Atomic Red Team** to log analysis, KQL rule creation, and final validation.
+It covers the complete cycle from threat simulation with **Atomic Red Team (Windows)** to log analysis, KQL rule creation, and final validation.

 * **[View the Full Workflow](overall_workflow.md)**